 Variations

-- Cheesy zucchini fritters: add 3.5 ounces (100 grams) of crumbled feta cheese or grated parmesan cheese in the batter.
+- Cheesy zucchini fritters: Add 3.5 ounces (100 grams) of crumbled feta cheese or grated parmesan cheese to the batter.
+The cheese adds a salty, savory flavor and makes the fritters extra satisfying.

 Questions